Arussil/django-gdpr-helpers/README.rst

 Or use the django-admin.

-Add the Mixin to a form that create an object and need privacy flags:
+Add the Mixin to a form that create an object and need privacy flags, remember to save the PrivacyLog in someplace:

 .. code-block:: python